michermd/oo-many-practice-painter-gallery/README.md

     * #paintings returns an array of all the painting instances that belong_to a gallery
     * #painters return an array of all the painters that are associated with a gallery
     * #painter_names return an array of just the names of said painters (First and Last), not the full object
+    * #change_neighborhood takes in a gallery and a new neighborhood and changes the gallery's neighborhood

     ====== BONUS ======
     * Gallery.find_by_neighborhood takes in a neighborhood (e.g., "gym") as an argument and finds a gallery by a given neighborhood
-    * #change_neighborhood takes in a gallery and a new neighborhood and changes the gallery's neighborhood
+    * Gallery.most_paintings returns the name of the gallery (as a string) with the most paintings

 ==============================================================
   * PAINTER